 Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 * * * BIG CHANGE: Students now are to submit their signed Approval/Signature Sheet to the Thesis and Dissertation Office by the stated deadline, and upload their thesis manuscript via the Internet within 5 days of receiving an email from the Thesis Office (which will contain instructions).
 An electronic submission timeline is provided on that office’s web site.
-All department procedures remain the same, through obtaining the College of Liberal Arts’ Associate Dean’s signature. * * *
+All department procedures remain the same, changes begin with obtaining the College of Liberal Arts’ Associate Dean’s signature. * * *

 * * * ANOTHER CHANGE: Dr. Mark Wiley has been promoted on campus.
 His replacement as Associate Dean for the College of Liberal Arts is Amy Bippus.
+She wants final theses manuscripts submitted electronically (PDF attachment) to her through her assistant at least three days prior to the Thesis Submission Deadline: firstname.lastname@example.org

 Please be sure to visit the Thesis and Dissertation Office’s web site for additional instructions and guidance (including deadlines): Thesis and Dissertation Office.